christopher-noble/Decipher/README.md

 ## Support

 If you have any questions, encounter issues, or want to provide feedback, feel free to reach out to us via [email](mailto:chris.noble@oceangold.ca) or create an [issue](https://github.com/christopher-noble/decipher-frontend/issues) in this repository.

-## Join the Revolution

-Unlock the power of audio content with Decipher.
-Embrace the future of audio transcription and timestamp generation with our frontend solution.
-Try it out today!

 [Visit Decipher Backend](https://github.com/christopher-noble/decipher-backend)